GuttmanLab/chipdip-pipeline/README.md

       - `cores`: maximum number of CPU cores to use in parallel
     - `slurm`: for execution on a SLURM server
       - `jobs`: maximum number of jobs to submit at a time
       - `latency-wait`: number of seconds to wait for output files of a job to be visible on the file system after the job finished to account for file system latency.
-This is particularly relevant for distributed computing environments (e.g., on a high performance computing (HPC) cluster) with shared/networked file systems.
+This is particularly relevant for distributed computing environments (e.g., on an HPC cluster) with shared/networked file systems.
       - `default-resources`
         - `tmpdir`: used by Snakemake to set the `TMPDIR` environment variable for each job.
 This is relevant for rules in the pipeline that sort files using GNU `sort` or `samtools sort`, which may require a large amount of available temporary disk space.
-The value `/central/scratch/$USER` in the provided profile is appropriate for use on the Caltech HPC but may not be appropriate for all servers.
+The value `/central/scratch/$USER` in the provided profile is appropriate for use on Caltech's HPC cluster but may not be appropriate for all servers.
 Set to a location with sufficient free disk space.
           - Other potentially useful SLURM options that are not currently specified in the profile config (see [SLURM exectuor plugin documentation](https://github.com/snakemake/snakemake-executor-plugin-slurm/blob/main/docs/further.md)):
             - `slurm_partition: <string>`
             - `slurm_account: <string>`